microsoft/bedrock-cli/guides/infra/bedrock-infra-rollback.md

-This document outlines suggested solutions and guidance that seek to provide a rollback mechanism to ensure the successful deployment of terraform infrastructure, automated reverted features in a release pipeline, and system alerting to notify key stakeholders and operations of system activity.
+This document outlines suggested solutions and guidance that seek to provide a rollback mechanism to ensure the successful deployment of terraform infrastructure, automate reverting features in a release pipeline, and system alerting to notify key stakeholders and operations of system activity.

 Rolling back services which includes a relational database can be very